 How should this medicine be used?

 Methadone injection comes as a solution (liquid) to inject subcutaneously (just under the skin), intramuscularly (into a muscle), or intravenously (into a vein).
-It is usually injected once every 8 to 12 hours.
-If methadone injection is used to prevent of withdrawal symptoms in patients who were addicted to opiate drugs, it is usually given by a doctor or nurse in a medical facility.
-Use methadone injection exactly as directed.
+Inject once every 8 to 12 hours.
+When methadone injection is used to prevent withdrawal symptoms, it is given by a doctor or nurse in a medical facility.

 Your doctor may change your dose of methadone during your treatment.
 Your doctor may decrease your dose or tell you to use methadone injection less often as your treatment continues.
 If you experience pain during your treatment, your doctor may increase your dose or may prescribe an additional medication to control your pain.
 Talk to your doctor about how you are feeling during your treatment with methadone injection.
 If you feel that your pain is not controlled or if your pain increases, becomes worse, or if you have new pain or an increased sensitivity to pain while you are using methadone injection, call your doctor.
 Do not use extra doses of methadone injection or use doses of methadone injection earlier than they are scheduled even if you experience pain.